okonomichiyaki/supercat/06-combat doctrine.md

 - Raid for resource(s) or card(s) to <ins>contend</ins> an ambition
 - Control of a system

+Bot will spend resources in prelude maximize available actions during combat.

+Prior to Battle, check for risk of outrage.
+Battle is not considered favorable if outrage would cause bot to stop <ins>contending</ins> a declared ambition.
+Otherwise, Battle which risks outrage is only considered favorable if bot could ransack the court after trigging outrage.

 ## Trophies

 A Battle for trophies is considered favorable if bot has at least 1:1 ratio of fresh ships.